dansomething/coc-java-debug/README.md

 #### Configure Vim

+This extension now provides `:CocCommand java.debug.vimspector.start` to simplify setup.
+Add the following config to your `~/.vimrc` file or wherever appropriate for your Vim setup for convenience.

+    nmap <F1> :CocCommand java.debug.vimspector.start<CR>

-Add the following config to your `~/.vimrc` file or wherever appropriate for your Vim setup.
+Or if you'd prefer to launch Vimspector directly, add the following config to your `~/.vimrc` file or wherever appropriate for your Vim setup.
+This will bypass using `:CocCommand` to start the debug session.

     function!
 JavaStartDebugCallback(err, port)
       execute "cexpr!
 'Java debug started on port: " . a:port . "'"